Graphite bomb

-Background
+Working principle

-Graphite bombs usually consists of a metal canister that is filled with spools of graphite filament and an explosive device.
+Graphite bombs usually consist of a metal canister that is filled with spools of graphite filament and an explosive device.
 Graphite is a sufficiently good conductor and the current flowing in the fiber immediately vaporizes it, creating a thin channel of gas, ionized by the high temperature, around the space previously occupied by the fiber.
 The ionized gas, also a conductor, allows more current to flow, raising the temperature further and creating a bigger channel of ionized gas until the high voltage line is effectively short circuited.
 At this point either the protection of the line cuts the power, or the line fails due to overcurrent.
 In both cases the power distribution is cut.

+Indirect impact

-As water supply systems and sewage treatment systems depend on electricity, widespread outbreaks of cholera and other waterborne diseases, causing large numbers of civilian deaths, have in the past been the direct consequence of this bomb's use.
+As water supply systems and sewage treatment systems depend on electricity, widespread outbreaks of cholera and other waterborne diseases, causing large numbers of civilian deaths, have in the past been the indirect consequence of this bomb's use.